zavorka/llmnrd/README.md

 [netlink kernel interface](http://man7.org/linux/man-pages/man7/netlink.7.html).

 llmnrd will respond to name resolution queries sent by Windows clients in networks where no DNS server is available.
-It supports both IPv4 and IPv6.
+It only supports IPv4.

 Installation
 ============